Skip to main content

 Site

-Update all @comet/* dependencies in site/package.json to version 9.0.0 and update peer dependencies:
+Update all @comet/* dependencies in site/package.json to version 9.0.0:

 site/package.json